hintona/NewSlides/README.md

 - Download the package and place in your Downloads folder
 - Right click on the NewSlides-main.zip file
 - Click "Extract Here"
-- Once extracted, double click on NewSlidesApp.exe to run
+- Once extracted, double click on NewSlides-Windows.exe to run

 #### RaspberryPi Installation
 - Download the package and place in your Downloads folder